erichs/composure/README.md

  * write     : prints function declaration to stdout
  * Ctrl-j    : 'jump' from prompt into $EDITOR

+## Seriously, what?

+Check out composure in action.
+In the asciicast below, we'll:

+ * attach metadata grouping to some functions
+ * compose a function to find those functions
+ * compose a function that displays group api documentation

 ## Installing

 I like to keep configuration source files in my ~/conf directory.
 You'll likely